-Today, Katie from Sew Woodsy is going to share a quick, cute little project with you, just in time for Valentine’s Day.
+Today, Katie from Sew Woodsy is going to share a quick, cute little project with you, just in time for Valentine’s Day: A DIY Garden Flag.

 Hi V Spot readers!
 I’m so excited to be here today and share with you how you can create a Burlap & Felt Heart Garden Flag

 in under 30 minutes (that is if you don’t have a sewing fail like I did –you will see what I’ talking about below)!
 But before I show you how to create this easy-to-make garden flag I want to introduce myself.
 My name is Katie and I blog at Sew Woodsy

 with my husband, Jon (dubbed Mr. Woodsy on the blog).
 We are a husband and wife DIY team.
 We document our journey of home ownership one tutorial at a time.
 Sew Woodsy is a place where we share our love for renovating and decorating on a budget.
 We were lucky enough to not only meet Viv last year but get to hangout with her at Haven

 - Straight Pins

 - Sewing Machine